Section developed by Dr. Gabriel Altit. First published on January 5, 2025.

 These concepts emphasize that PDA Doppler is best interpreted as a dynamic physiologic signal rather than a static pressure estimator.
 While it provides valuable insight into timing, impedance, and shunt behavior, it should not be used in isolation to quantify systolic pulmonary artery pressure.
 Integration with tricuspid regurgitation velocity, systemic blood pressure, septal configuration, ventricular performance, and the overall clinical context remains essential for accurate hemodynamic interpretation.

 Similar to the prior example, this represents a restrictive left-to-right patent ductus arteriosus.
-However, the ductus appears more restrictive, as suggested by the loss of pulsatility in the Doppler profile, which means that the pressure gradient across the ductus is relatively constant throughout the cardiac cycle, with diminished transmission of phasic aorto-pulmonary pressure changes and a reduced ability of systolic–diastolic pressure oscillations to modulate ductal flow.
+This is suggested by the loss of pulsatility in the Doppler profile, which means that the pressure gradient across the ductus is relatively constant throughout the cardiac cycle, with diminished transmission of phasic aorto-pulmonary pressure changes and a reduced ability of systolic–diastolic pressure oscillations to modulate ductal flow.
 A transient reduction in the early systolic pressure gradient is observed immediately following the QRS complex, with a measured velocity of 0.93 m/s, corresponding to an estimated gradient of 3.4 mmHg between the aorta and the pulmonary artery.
 This brief deceleration of ductal flow during early systole likely reflects a short-lived reduction in the aorto-pulmonary pressure gradient.
 At this time, the right ventricle has begun ejection, leading to an early rise in pulmonary artery pressure, while the left ventricle remains in isovolumic contraction and aortic pressure continues to decay toward its diastolic nadir.
 As left ventricular ejection subsequently begins and aortic pressure rises, the pressure gradient across the ductus increases, resulting in re-acceleration of left-to-right ductal flow.

-This PDA Doppler profile is consistent with a left-to-right patent ductus arteriosus with partial pulsatility and some degree of restriction.
-The ductal signal demonstrates a high peak systolic velocity, with flow velocity building up after the QRS during ventricular contraction.
-The peak velocity is approximately 3.56 m/s, corresponding to an estimated systolic aorto-pulmonary pressure gradient of about 51 mmHg, indicating that the PDA behaves as restrictive during systole and limits pressure transmission.
-This reflects a relatively preserved systolic pressure difference between the aorta and the pulmonary artery and supports some restrictive nature of the ductus.
-In contrast, the end-diastolic velocity is substantially lower, measured at approximately 1.31 m/s (estimated gradient ~7 mmHg).
-This occurs near the instantaneous nadir of the pressure difference between the pulmonary artery and the aorta.
-It is important to note that the nadir of diastolic aortic pressure does not necessarily occur simultaneously with the nadir of pulmonary artery pressure.
-The marked reduction in diastolic velocity reflects a significant decrease in the aorto-pulmonary pressure gradient during diastole, suggesting relative convergence of aortic and pulmonary artery pressures at that phase of the cardiac cycle.
+In the Doppler profile just above, the marked reduction in diastolic velocity towards end of cardiac cycle reflects a significant decrease in the aorto-pulmonary pressure gradient during end-diastole, suggesting relative convergence of aortic and pulmonary artery pressures at that phase of the cardiac cycle.
 The waveform remains pulsatile, with prominent systolic peaks and deep troughs approaching low diastolic velocities, rather than a continuous, non-pulsatile profile.
 In a very restrictive PDA, resistance across the ductus is so high that systemic (aortic) pressure cannot sufficiently transmit into the pulmonary artery to equalize pressures.
-As a result, the aorta remains at high pressure while the pulmonary artery stays at lower pressure throughout the cardiac cycle, leading to a loss of pulsatility and a more continuous, high-velocity flow profile.
+As a result, the aorta remains at high pressure while the pulmonary artery stays at lower pressure throughout the cardiac cycle (if PVR is low and SVR is high), leading to a loss of pulsatility and a more continuous, high-velocity flow profile.
 In contrast, in an unrestrictive (large) PDA, aortic and pulmonary artery pressures are nearly equal.
 During diastole, the pressure difference becomes minimal, causing flow to slow markedly or even briefly cease, resulting in high pulsatility with a large swing between faster systolic and slower diastolic flow.
 In a very restrictive PDA, because pulmonary artery pressure remains much lower than aortic pressure throughout the entire cycle, a large pressure gradient persists even during diastole.
 This maintains high-velocity flow across the ductus at all times and leads to low pulsatility.
 When the end-diastolic velocity exceeds half of the peak systolic velocity (Vmax / V-end-diastole < 2), the flow is described as non-pulsatile or “filled-in.”
 Overall, this pattern suggests that ductal flow is predominantly driven by systolic pressure differences, while still retaining some pulsatility due to a relatively small residual pressure difference between the aorta and pulmonary artery at end diastole.

 This Doppler profile is consistent with an unrestrictive left-to-right patent ductus arteriosus with minimal pressure gradient across the ductus.
 The measured peak velocity is low, approximately 0.58 m/s, corresponding to an estimated instantaneous systolic aorto-pulmonary pressure gradient of only ~1.4 mmHg.
 This indicates near-equalization of aortic and pulmonary artery pressures, a hallmark of an unrestrictive ductus.
 The waveform is highly pulsatile, with clear systolic acceleration after the QRS followed by marked deceleration in diastole, and velocities approaching near-zero during end diastole (before the QRS).
 This pattern reflects the fact that, in a large PDA, the ductus offers very little resistance to flow.
 As a result, systolic aortic pressure is readily transmitted into the pulmonary circulation, while during diastole the aorto-pulmonary pressure gradient diminishes substantially as pressures converge.
 The low velocities do not imply low shunt volume; rather, they imply pressure equalization.
 Of note, the low velocity throughout the cardiac cycle may also reflect that systemic vascular resistance, while still higher than pulmonary vascular resistance (given the fully left-to-right shunt), remains relatively close to pulmonary vascular resistance, thereby limiting the magnitude of the aorto-pulmonary velocity gradient across the ductus.

 This pulsed-wave Doppler profile obtained across the patent ductus arteriosus demonstrates a continuous left-to-right pulsatile unrestrictive shunt with clear phasic modulation across the cardiac cycle.
 During systole, there is a tall, dense, higher-velocity antegrade jet from the aorta into the pulmonary artery, reflecting the higher systolic instantaneous velocity gradient between the systemic and pulmonary circulations due to the SVR/PVR relationship during peak of systole.
-The peak systolic velocity is around 2 m/s (pressure gradient of 8 mmHg between the pulmonary and aortic end).
+The peak systolic velocity is around 2 m/s (pressure gradient of 16 mmHg between the pulmonary and aortic end).
 As ventricular systole ends and early diastole begins, forward flow persists without interruption, confirming true ductal patency rather than intermittent shunting; the velocity decreases rapidly in systole due to rapid pressure equalization with a low diastolic velocity.

 Legend: "Representative Doppler spectral velocity profiles of PDA flow in patients with isolated left-to-right shunting.
 A, Restrictive PDA with high pressure gradients.
 The superimposed simultaneous pressure tracing (upper panel) demonstrates a continuous pressure gradient from the aorta to the main pulmonary artery (MPA).
 A peak Doppler-derived gradient of 54 mmHg corresponded to a peak instantaneous pressure gradient of 53 mmHg.
 The minimum Doppler-derived gradient of 23 mmHg, occurring at end-diastole, corresponded to a minimum pressure gradient of 26 mmHg.
 The mean Doppler-derived gradient was 41 mmHg, closely matching a mean pressure gradient of 40 mmHg.
 B, Hypertensive PDA with low pressure gradients.
 The peak instantaneous systolic pressure gradient was 30 mmHg, corresponding to a maximal Doppler-derived gradient of 32 mmHg.
 The mean pressure gradient was 14 mmHg, with a mean Doppler-derived gradient of 12 mmHg.
 Flow below the zero baseline was simultaneously recorded from the descending aorta using continuous-wave Doppler.
 Ao = aorta; MPA = main pulmonary artery."
 From: Musewe, N. N., et al. "Validation of Doppler-derived pulmonary arterial pressure in patients with ductus arteriosus under different hemodynamic states."
 Circulation 76.5 (1987): 1081-1091.